mattmc3/mattmc3.github.io/content/posts/2024-07-03-better-git-shell-aliases.md

   wip = "!omz_git_commit wip"
 ```

-They also wouldn't need to reach out and touch people's gitconfig every time Oh-My-Zsh has a new commit.
-As I started to search more, I realized that there's a whole lot of examples of the `foo = "!f() { echo foo; }; f` pattern of git aliases, but no great examples of writing a separate shell script.
+They also wouldn't need to risk modifying people's gitconfigs every time Oh-My-Zsh has a new commit.
+As I started to search more, I realized that there's a whole lot of examples of the `foo = "!f() { <YOLO!>; }; f` pattern of git aliases, but no great examples of writing a separate shell script.

 ## The antipattern

-By now you can probably see where this is going - these kinds of complex inline git aliases become crazy hard to maintain over time.
+By now you can probably see where this is going - these kinds of complex inline git aliases are an antipattern.
 My `gitconfig` was a mess of shell scripts I could not easily read or understand.
-Add to that the problem of mixing code and configuration in one file, and I feel like "`!f() { <complex shell commands>; }; f`" has become a true antipattern.
+Add to that the problem of mixing code and configuration in one file.
 For the occasional one-off, sure.
 Fine.
 Do whatever.
 But once I got past a certain number of these aliases at a certain complexity, it was time to refactor.

 > _Code should live in a place where it's easy to evaluate, execute, and evolve, not in some config strings where you can't do any of those things_.
+> - me, having a shower thought

 ## My solution